Our programs

 Fides Patrum

 Fides Patrum (“The Faith of the Fathers”) is a seminar series dedicated to exploring the rich and extensive theology of the Church Fathers.
 Each fall and spring we run a new five-part series.
-Past series have explored such texts and topics as St. Irenaeus’ Against Heresies; Origen’s On First Principles; St. Athanasius’ On the Incarnation; St. Gregory the Theologian’s Five Theological Orations; St. Augustine's Confessions; Asceticism; the Holy Spirit; and the theology of St. Augustine.
+Past series have explored such texts and topics as St. Irenaeus’ Against Heresies; Origen’s On First Principles; St. Athanasius’ On the Incarnation; St. Gregory the Theologian’s Five Theological Orations; Nicaea and its Legacy; and the theology of St. Augustine.

-This spring, Fides Patrum will continue its focus on "Nicaea and its Legacy" by exploring the rich theological poetics of St. Ephrem the Syrian.
+This fall, Fides Patrum will explore the rich theme of "Patristic Spirituality: Integrating Theology and Devotion."
+How were these two aspects of the Christian life--often separated in the modern experience--integrated in the age of the Fathers?
+And how can we learn from this for today?
 Please join us at the UWM Panther Catholic Newman Center (3001 N. Downer Ave.
-Milwaukee, WI 53211) on the scheduled Saturdays at 10:30 a.m.-12:00 p.m., preceded by a 9:00 Mass and coffee hour.
+Milwaukee, WI 53211) on the scheduled Saturdays at 10:00-11:30 a.m., preceded by a 9:00 Mass and coffee hour.

 Contact: Micah Hogan (Fides Patrum Coordinator): micah.hogan@marquette.edu (916-660-6708)